Aliqyan-21/RaNdDoOm/README.md

 # Password Generator

-This C++ project provides a simple and customizable password generator that creates strong and random passwords.
+This C++ project introduces a sophisticated and customizable password generator that produces robust and unpredictable passwords.

 ## Unique Algorithm

-The password generation algorithm in this project is a carefully crafted process designed to ensure the strength and randomness of generated passwords.
+The password generation algorithm implemented in this project ensures the creation of strong and random passwords through a carefully crafted process.
+The following steps outline the unique algorithm:

-### Algorithm Steps:

 1. **Initialize Character Sets:**
    - Define arrays `alphabets`, `nums`, and `symbols` representing lowercase letters, numbers, and symbols, respectively.